 Tuna Sambal Matah is a classic Balinese Indonesian food that is popular with both locals in tourists alike.
 It’s essentially a seared piece of fish topped with a Balinese chili (sambal).
 It is quick to make and full of loud, fresh flavors.

 The recipe for this tuna sambal matah was taught to me on a farm an hour north of Ubud, Bali.
-I booked a traditional Balinese cooking class on Pemulan Farm through the Cookly app.
-I’ve recently become a big fan of their platform, and plan to continue using it in the future.
+I booked a traditional Balinese cooking class on Pemulan Farm.

 I wrote about the entire Bali Farm Cooking Class with links to all the recipes so you can go read that if you want more information about the experience.